-The answer to this question is predicated on understanding the balance between Hashem's involvement in the running of the world and man's obligation to put in his effort - the balance between bitachon, trust and hishtadlus, effort.
+The answer to this question is predicated on understanding the balance between HASHEM's involvement in the running of the world and man's obligation to put in his effort - the balance between bitachon and hishtadlus.

-One of the basic facts of life is that Hashem runs this world.
-While it may appear that man is in charge, Hashem orchestrates every activity on the planet.
+One of the basic facts of life is that HASHEM runs this world.
+While it may appear that man is in charge, HASHEM orchestrates every activity on the planet.
+As we say in the first Ani Mamin: "HASHEM did, does and will do all actions."

 The question is: what is man's part?
-If Hashem determines all outcomes, how is man supposed to act?
+If HASHEM determines all outcomes, how is man supposed to act?
 What is his role?